turbot/powerpipe/README.md

  make
  ```

-The build installs the new version to your `/usr/local/bin/` directory:
+The build installs the new version to your `/usr/local/bin/` directory.
 </details>

 <details>